 Defining what qualifies as a muscle car isn’t as easy to pinpoint as you’d expect.
 What, for instance, differentiates it from a pony car?

-Thus, “muscle car” is a broad term that refers to powerful performance cars, with the most common characteristics being
+Due to its history, “muscle car” originated as a broad term referring to powerful American-made performance cars, with the most common characteristics being